vvigilante/comelit-simplebus1/README.md

 ## State of the project
-Tested on Wemos D1 mini (esp8266 arduino core 2.4.2).
+Tested on Wemos D1 mini32 (esp32 arduino core 1.0.5).

 TODO list:
 - [ ] ~~Getting power from the bus~~ (it appears that there is not enough power)
 - [x] Receiving messages from the bus
 - [x] Sending messages on the bus
 - [x] Listening to analog audio on the bus
-- [ ] Transmitting analog audio on the bus
+- [X] Transmitting analog audio on the bus
 - [x] Porting on Wemos D1
 - [x] Adding wifi communication
 - [x] Implementing sleep